fabiocosta0305/fate-srd-content/docs/markdown/war-of-ashes.md

 <strong>Example 2: The ruins of an Ancient apothecary shop.</strong>

 When you open the scene, you may have this listed as a <em>Small Half-Collapsed Building</em> and let the players do a bit of snooping—perhaps treated as a challenge—before they can discover the aspect <em>Half-Collapsed Apothecary Shop</em>.
 Note that we've now replaced or redefined what was a scene aspect.
-Now, every time they return, the PCs will find the <em>Half-Collapsed Apothecary Shop</em>, at least until they manage to demolish it further�
+Now, every time they return, the PCs will find the <em>Half-Collapsed Apothecary Shop</em>, at least until they manage to demolish it further

 The players may want to get some practical use out of a location like this, so if this is meant to be a chance for them to reduce some consequences they have taken previously, you could assign it the stunt: